Trial of John Brown: Spectators

 Gov. Wise...gives as the reason for this exclusion of all save the military, that in the event of an attempted rescue an order to fire upon the prisoner will be given, and that those within the line, especially those sufficiently near the gallows to hear what Brown may say, would inevitably share his fate.

 Soldiers from Richmond Grays at John Brown's execution.
 Includes John Wilkes Booth (third row left).
 For identification of the others pictured, click here.

-When the four collaborators arrested and convicted with Brown were hung two weeks later, on December 16, there were no restrictions, and 1,600 spectators came to Charles Town "to witness the last act of the Harpers Ferry tragedy".
+When the four collaborators arrested and convicted with Brown were hanged two weeks later, on December 16, there were no restrictions, and 1,600 spectators came to Charles Town "to witness the last act of the Harpers Ferry tragedy".

 The gallows

 Thomas Hovenden – The Last Moments of John Brown, 1882.
 Note Brown kissing black baby as he leaves the jail (a legend).